SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 ### Parasol in action

-Previous sections introduced Parasol features though basic examples.
+Previous sections introduced Parasol features through basic examples.
-This section applies eveything learned during the chapter to create a number of tests for a small but real website called _Mercury Tours_.
+This section applies everything learned during the chapter to create a number of tests for a small but real website called _Mercury Tours_.
 _Mercury Tours_ is an agency that offers trips.
-Maybe if you worked with automated web test before, you are familiar with it.
+Maybe if you worked with automated web tests before, you are familiar with them.

 #### Setting up tests